ForMyFreedom/RockPaperScissorDiscord/README.md

 The Standard Duel (3 Cards, Not equal Star, Without bet) follows the following procediment:
   * 1. The system raffle a Duelist to start in the Attack, while the another will be de Defense
   * 2. Makes the First-Attack-Fase
         * a.
-The Attack Duelist chooses an Element to be the Attacker (Impact, Precision, Enchant and Power [Sum of all elements])
-        * b.
 The Attack Duelist chooses two Cards from its Duel Deck to be the Attack Front
   * 3. Makes the Defense-Fase
         * a.
-The Defense Duelist chooses an Element to be the Defender as the Attack Duelist did
-        * b.
 The Defense Duelist chooses one Card from its Duel Deck to be the Defense Card
   * 4. Makes the Second-Attack-Fase
         * a.
-Finnaly, the Attack Duelist chooses one Card from its Attack Front to be definitive Attack Card
+The Attack Duelist chooses one Card from its Attack Front to be definitive Attack Card
+        * b.
+The Attack Duelist chooses an Element to be the Attacker (Impact, Precision, Enchant and Power [Sum of all elements])
+  * 4. Makes the Second-Defense-Fase
+        * a.
+Finally, the Defense Duelist chooses an Element to be the Defender as the Attack Duelist did
   * 5. Makes the Resolution
         * a.
-Compare the Elements (In case of dominance, sums +3 in value of the Element.
+Compare the Elements (In case of dominance, sums +2 in value of the Element.
 All the elements have dominance against Power [Except Power])
         * b.
 The Duelist with the higher value in the choosed Element, wins the round and receive 1 Point of Victory
         * c.
 The Duelist who wins the round receives the Elemental Award [Poder don't have Elemental Award]
   * 6. In the end, the Duelist with more Victory Points is the Winner of the Duel